U.S. Route 3: Burlington to Tyngsborough (Northwest Expressway)

 US 3 runs along 1.6 mi of I-95 (Route 128) in a wrong-way concurrency before exiting at exit 50A onto its own freeway, the Northwest Expressway.

 Originally built in the 1950s, before the cancelation of the Inner Belt, the US 3 freeway was to have extended into metro Boston before being truncated to I-95.
 Consequently, a partially completed cloverleaf interchange connects US 3 to I-95.
 Exit numbers on the US 3 freeway start at milemarker 72 since Route 3 and US 3 are counted as one highway by MassDOT.

 The freeway closely parallels Route 3A, the historic alignment of US 3, along its entire 19 mi length from Burlington to the New Hampshire state border.
 It passes through Billerica and into Chelmsford, where it connects with I-495 and the Lowell Connector, a freeway spur into downtown Lowell.
 Continuing north, the freeway briefly enters Lowell, then passes through North Chelmsford and Tyngsborough before crossing the state line into Nashua, New Hampshire.
 The freeway continues north as the Everett Turnpike.

-The Burlington to Tyngsborough area maintains a 501(c)6 nonprofit representative entity known as the Middlesex 3 Coalition and its affiliate agency the Middlesex 3 TMA, which provides collaborative support to businesses and individuals within the jurisdiction to build consensus on transportation and developmental needs.
+The Burlington to Tyngsborough area maintains a 501(c)(6) nonprofit representative entity known as the Middlesex 3 Coalition and its affiliate agency the Middlesex 3 TMA, which provides collaborative support to businesses and individuals within the jurisdiction to build consensus on transportation and developmental needs.

 New Hampshire

-US 3 passes through most of the state's major cities and towns and is the only highway to extend from the Massachusetts state border in the south to the Canada–US border in the north.
+US 3 passes through most of the state's major cities and towns and is the only highway to extend from the Massachusetts state border in the south to the Canadian border in the north.
 Running for 242 mi in New Hampshire, US 3 is by far the longest signed highway in the state.
 For much of its routing, US 3 closely parallels I-93, serving as a local route to the freeway.

+Everett Turnpike (Nashua)

+US 3 crosses the state border into Nashua and immediately becomes concurrent with the Everett Turnpike, running on the freeway for 6.7 mi along the western side of the city.